About Adblock Plus

 About Acceptable Ads

-FACT: We don't think all ads are bad and recognize that ads finance many websites.
+NOTE: We don't think all ads are bad and recognize that ads finance many websites.
 That’s why we believe that partial ad blocking is better than full ad blocking.

 Back in 2011, after discussions with Adblock Plus users and our community at large, we began implementing the Acceptable Ads initiative.
 The initiative outlines strict criteria that identify nonintrusive ads.
 Thanks to the initiative, Adblock Plus users have the option to display certified ads that are part of the Acceptable Ads initiative or to disable the feature and browse free of annoying ads.